Why pay more

 The biblical languages are taught separately using a hybrid model (online/in-person) during quarters 2-4.
 Elective courses are taught as 3 day intensives during the summers and at other times during the year.

-The MDiv program will require approximately 25-30 hours/week during the 8-week quarters (this includes class time, workshops, mentoring meetings, and assignments) and that there will be additional mentoring and/or practicum assignments outside of the 8-week quarters and during the summers.
+25-30 hours/week during the 8-week quarters (this includes class time, workshops, mentoring meetings, and assignments), with additional mentoring and/or practicum assignments outside of the 8-week quarters and during the summers.

 We offer two study abroad trips